TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Syntax.rst

    `typo3/cms-fluid` and `typo3fluid/fluid` ViewHelpers.
 Therefore they are always available via the `f` namespace.

-   Custom ViewHelpers, e.g. for a site package, can be registered the same way.
+   Custom ViewHelpers, for example for a site package, can be registered the same way.
    Namespaces are registered within :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['fluid']['namespaces']`, for example: